Home

 If you are splitting superannuation, you must give the Trustee of the super fund 10 days’ notice of the proposed orders.
 This allows them to object if the orders are administratively impossible to carry out.

-What Sort of Orders Can Be Included in a Property Settlement?
+What Sort of Orders Can Be Included in a Financial or Property Orders?

 The actual “Orders” are the specific directions that tell the parties (and the world) what to do.
+In property settlement consent orders, these may include financial orders, financial support, and parenting orders where appropriate.
 Common orders include:

 Transfer of Property